Oracle Fusion Middleware Training Course

 Fusion Middleware Installation Overview

-• Supported Configurations for Government
+• Overview of Supported Configurations

-• Installation Planning Overview
+• Overview of Installation Planning

 • Understanding Enterprise Deployment Guides (EDG)